cuscak/wisdom_of_the_crowd/README.md

 The **Wisdom of the Crowd** theory posits that collective or averaged predictions from a group can often surpass the accuracy of estimates provided by individual experts.
 This decentralized application (dapp) embodies the first simple implementation of this theory.

-Thi dapp is a first, simple implementation of the above theory.

 ## Current Features

 Users have the ability to: